mhazarabad/mhazarabad/README.md

 ## 💫 About Me:

 a Software Engineer specialized in Generative AI.
 I build multi-agent systems, LLM applications, and intelligent backends.
-Recently, I’ve been working on projects biult with CrewAI and OpenAI framwork.
+Recently, I’ve been working on projects built with CrewAI and OpenAI framwork.

 ## 🌐 Socials: